Anagabsoares/CoffeShop-Flask-React/README.md

 1. Login into app

-Acessing  the app and testisting  the endpoints that requires  specific permissions, two email accounts were created specially for reviewers.
+To access a and test the api through the fontend interface, two email accounts were created specially for reviewers.

 Manager Login (can get details,  add, edit, remove drinks from database)